 - Complete tasks and projects on schedule through the effective use of time management, appropriate math skills, and teamwork that fosters inclusion, synergized efforts in problems identification, and troubleshooting for successful resolution of problems towards the achievement of set goals and objectives.

-- Apply quality systems, principles, concepts and utilize appropriate math, measurement and statistical tools and technology to improve processes, product quality, and to enhance productivity.
+- Apply quality systems, principles, concepts and utilizing appropriate math, measurement and statistical tools and technology to improve processes, product quality, and to enhance productivity.

 - Incorporate safety awareness, principles and practices in every aspect of work and as a way of life, including machine safety, environmental safety, chemical safety, and personal/employee protection.

-- Apply knowledge of machines’ principles and operation, tools and materials to select operations’ parameters in order to program, setup, and operate production manufacturing equipment, and also to be able to troubleshoot and diagnose 3D Printers, Laser Scanners, (CMM) Coordinate Measuring Machines, and (CNC) Computer Numerically Controlled machines.
+- Apply knowledge of machines’ principles and operation, tools and materials to select operations’ parameters in order to program, setup, and operate production manufacturing equipment, and also to be able to troubleshoot and diagnose equipment used in additive manufacturing technologies.

 - Apply the knowledge of material science, machine tolerances, blueprint/schematics, and hands on skills in Additive Manufacturing equipment for the development of designed parts and incorporating accepted industry methods.